 The Aggie Café has a warm, inviting atmosphere for all students.
 We serve healthy meals with several options in the hope of capturing all the student's unique food favorites.
 We follow the Aggie PRIDE Pillars in all that we do: Positive attitude, Respect, Integrity, Determination and Effort.
-The staff in the Aggie Café are dedicated to your student.
+The staff in the Aggie Café are dedicated to your students.
 We want them to have the best experience possible while enjoying the best meal possible.
-Please see the Aggie Express for monthly menus as well as our website.
+You can download the Nutrislice app on your phone for our menu options or go to bealcityschools.nutrislice.com to view the whole menu.